Glossary

 Reth

-Reth (Rust Ethereum) is an Ethereum execution node implementation focused on being user-friendly, modular, and efficient.
+Reth (aka Rust Ethereum) is an Ethereum execution node implementation focused on being user-friendly, modular, and efficient.
 Reth is an execution client compatible with all Ethereum consensus client implementations that support the Engine API.
 As a full Ethereum node, Reth will allow users to sync the complete Ethereum blockchain from genesis and interact with it (and its historical state, if in archive mode) once synced.

 Reth ExEx

-Execution Extensions aka ExEx is a feature of Reth that allows developers to receive comprehensive data about a newly β€œmined” block in an observer-listener pattern.
+Execution Extensions (aka ExEx) are a feature of Reth that allows developers to receive comprehensive data about a newly “mined” block in an observer-listener pattern.
 Thanks to this, developers can perform actions based on certain changes on the blockchain in an efficient and seamless way.

-RTP is the ability to prove state transitions in a rollup within one base layer block, which is 12 seconds for Ethereum L1.
+Real-Time Proving is the ability to prove state transitions in a rollup within one base layer block, which is 12 seconds for Ethereum L1.
 Real-time proving, for example, allows rollup deposits to be withdrawn immediately (real-time settlement).

 Sequencer